textbook/textbook.github.io/content/development/js-tdd-ohm.md

 - Colin the customer: Colin wants to buy and build one of the kits, which will include the manifest and the components with their _bands_; and
 - Parul the packer: When Colin orders a kit, Parul is responsible for selecting the components based on the manifest, boxing them up and shipping them out.

-Parul and Debbie both work with resistors and other electrical components on a very regular basis, so they probably don't need reminding what the bands mean, and if not there are various non-software interventions we could use to make their lives easier (for example, the boxes Parul is selecting components from could have a picture of the relevant bands and the shorthand printed in large letters to add selection and refilling).
+Parul and Debbie both work with resistors and other electrical components on a very regular basis, so they probably don't need reminding what the bands mean, and if not there are various non-software interventions we could use to make their lives easier (for example, the boxes Parul is selecting components from could have a picture of the relevant bands and the shorthand printed in large letters to aid selection and refilling).
 But it might be a while since Colin built his last kit (or he may even be a first-time customer), so that's the persona most likely to need help and therefore the highest value software would focus on the conversion between bands and shorthand, especially when you consider that the company will have far more Colins (thousands) than Paruls (ten) or Debbies (one).

 ---